Kinematic detections of protoplanets: a Doppler-flip in the disk of HD100546: Applications

 The morphology of the flip in HD\,100546 (Fig.\,\ref{fig:mom1_HD100546}) is similar to that predicted for disk-planet interactions \citep[][]{Perez2018MNRAS.480L..12P}, especially in its azimuthal extension and in the sign of the velocity deviations.
-Along a radius of $\sim0.25\arcsec$ we find several sign oscillations, but the blue and red extrema stand out.
-The main blue-shifted arc extends across the disk minor axis, which can only be due to a non-Keplerian velocity component, either vertical or radial.
-Given that $v_\circ - v_\circ^m$ cancels along the disk major axis, it seems likely that the bulk velocity deviations are radial.
-Interestingly, at smaller radii inside of the blue arc the velocity deviations are much smaller, and do cancel along the minor axis, suggesting small azimuthal velocity deviations.
+Along a radius of $\sim0\farcs25$ we find several sign oscillations in $v_\circ - v_\circ^m$, but the blue and red extrema stand out.
+The main blue-shifted arc extends across the disk minor axis, which suggests that an important fraction of the non-Keplerian velocity component in the flip is either vertical or radial.
+The red arc appears to terminate along the disk major axis, along which $v_\circ - v_\circ^m$ is in general small, which could either be a coincidence or reflect that the velocity deviations are more radial than vertical.
 HD\,100546 is rotating anti-clockwise, so that the blue-shifted arc is probably infalling.

-As illustrated in Fig.\,\ref{fig:mom1_HD100546}c, if the flip is due to a compact body, it is found roughly at $\sim 0.25\pm0.5$\arcsec towards a position angle of $\sim 5\pm10$\,deg from the star, so embedded within the continuum ring.
-This cannot be reconciled with a single giant planet on a fixed orbit, or slowly migrating.
-Also, the pitch-angle of the planetary wakes has the opposite sign from the non-migrating predictions.
-This puzzling configuration may perhaps be due to migration, by which the giant planet would have swept all grains in the disk into the radial pressure maximum at the edge of the cavity evacuated by the inner companion discussed in paper\,I.

-The Doppler-flip seems to embrace the continuum structures.
-It is as if the local dust overdensity causing the continuum peak was rotating slower than the gas, as in an anti-cyclonic vortex \citep[e.g.][]{ZB2016MNRAS.458.3918Z}, and as the gas overtakes the dust clump is flows around it as if it were an airfoil.
+However, well outside or inside of the blue arc no particular trend in $v_\circ - v_\circ^m$ is evident, apart perhaps for somewhat smaller values along the minor axis, suggesting that azimuthal deviations may still dominate in the rest of the disk.

+If the flip is due to a compact body, the perturber is probably found in the disk midplane.
+Figs.\,\ref{fig:mom1_HD100546}d and e provide face-on views of the velocity field corresponding to the radial orientation profile.
+The location of the putative protoplanet, at the center of the flip, is roughly $(20.5\pm5,17.5\pm5)$\,au, with errors that indicate the radial extent of the flip.
+For approximate consistency with the CO orientation profile, we assumed a flat disk in order to deproject the continuum image with the global orientation of the CO disk ($i_\circ$, PA$_\circ$, $\psi_\circ$) measured from $0\farcs15$ to $0\farcs75$ (see below).
+This does not necessarily minimize the eccentricity of the continuum ring.
+The position on the sky of the putative protoplanet corresponds to $(0\farcs 01\pm 0\farcs 04,0\farcs 21\pm 0\farcs 04)$, and falls under the red part of the flip because of the projection.